awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ch.md

 + The AWS CLI is configured for a different AWS region than the one where the repository exists\.
 + The Keychain Access utility has saved credentials which have since expired\.

 **Possible fixes:** To verify whether the AWS CLI is configured for the correct region, run the aws configure command, and review the displayed information\.
-If the AWS CodeCommit repository is in a different region than the one shown for the AWS CLI, you must run the aws configure command and change the values to the appropriate ones for that region\.
+If the AWS CodeCommit repository is in a region different from the one shown for the AWS CLI, you must run the aws configure command and change the values to ones appropriate for that region\.
 For more information, see [Step 1: Initial Configuration for AWS CodeCommit](setting-up-https-unixes.md#setting-up-https-unixes-account)\.

  The default version of Git released on OS X and macOS uses the Keychain Access utility to save generated credentials\.
-For security reasons, the password generated for access to your AWS CodeCommit repository is temporary, so the credentials stored in the keychain will stop working after about 15 minutes\.
+For security reasons, the password generated for access to your AWS CodeCommit repository is temporary, so the credentials stored in the keychain stop working after about 15 minutes\.
 If you are only accessing Git with AWS CodeCommit, try the following:

 1. In Terminal, run the git config command to find the Git configuration file \(gitconfig\) where the Keychain Access utility is defined\.
 Depending on your local system and preferences, you might have more than one gitconfig file\.